Customer Journey Mapping: Understanding Every Step of Your Customer’s Experience

 If you’re just getting started, don’t worry about making it perfect.
 Start small.
 Map one experience, one product, one customer.

 Once you begin to see your brand the way your customers do, your entire strategy becomes clearer, smarter, and more human.
+That shift doesn’t happen from a single workshop or a single map, it happens from making the habit of listening a permanent part of how the business operates, long after the first version of the map is finished.

 You can start from the basics with What Is a Customer Journey Map or jump straight to Creating One Step-by-Step.

-Interest Read
+Interesting Read